 How to find budget accommodation in the Maldives

-Next task in line was finding and booking accommodation.
-Preliminary research told us there are two kinds of accommodation available in the Maldives – Island Resorts (typically, one humongous resort per island), and smaller hotels on local islands (inhabited by Maldivians).
-February-March is peak tourist season in Maldives, and we wanted to ensure we get reasonable rates to stick to our budget (quite meager, if I may add).
+Next task in line is finding and booking accommodation to fit your budget.
+Preliminary research will tell you that there are two kinds of accommodation available in the Maldives – Resort islands (typically, one humongous resort per island), and smaller hotels on local islands (inhabited by Maldivians).
+Now, there are a few things you should keep in mind while choosing between the two kinds of accommodation if you are travelling to Maldives on a budget.

 2Access to alcohol

 Excuse me, but before you judge me and roll your eyes, let me tell you, this is a potential deal-breaker for many tourists.
 Anyhow, in case you did not know, the Maldives is a Muslim state and has a ban on serving any kind of alcoholic beverages on any of its islands where locals reside.
 So if you are putting up at one of the local islands like Maaafushi and if you’d like to have a few drinks, you’ll have to head to one of the resort islands for a day trip.
 These islands only house resorts for tourists and hence hold alcohol permits.
 If you are staying at one of these, there will be no restriction on alcohol consumption other than the ones you self-impose!
 So let all those sundowner dreams on a remote island kick in right about now! 😉